-How do we continue to engage these turbulent times in our teaching?
+How can we engage these turbulent times in our teaching?
 That is, how can we engage this context in our classes in a way that’s productive for our course goals, supportive of students and their learning, and mindful of our own time and well-being?
-How can we do this with foresight and care, especially through the modalities of remote and online instruction?
-Moreover, for those who regularly bring turbulent contexts into courses by teaching controversial, sensitive, or politically charged content, can we still facilitate focused, critical, intimate student engagement and dialogue without all our usual tactics, such as taking the temperature of the room, responding to visual cues, clarifying points in the moment, or forming spontaneous small groups to work through a fraught issue?
+How can we do this with foresight and care, especially through multiple modalities ranging from in-person instruction to online, hybrid, or hyflex classes?
+Moreover, for those who regularly bring turbulent contexts into courses by teaching controversial, sensitive, or politically charged content, how can we facilitate focused, critical, intimate student engagement and dialogue that is productive?

-This toolkit also offers strategies for instructors who are experienced in teaching charged content and facilitating difficult discussions, but who are concerned about doing so remotely; for instructors who are newer to teaching such content or providing such facilitation; and for instructors who simply want to be more proactive during this moment.
+This toolkit also offers strategies for instructors who are experienced in teaching charged content and facilitating difficult discussions, but who are concerned about doing so in online, hybrid, or hyflex classes; for instructors who are newer to teaching such content or providing such facilitation; and for instructors who simply want to be more proactive during challenging times.
 There’s no magic formula for teaching in turbulent times, but adopting just a few new tools can help.